saisha-l/MedulloblastomaDEG/README.md

 Differentially expressed genes were also found through using GEO2R, _____.
 These results were compared with the original R analysis genes, in order to find the top 250 genes (sorted by P-Value) to be differentially expressed

+## Results
+Full list of genes can be found in the significant_genes.csv file.
+Top 250 Genes were used to perform functional enrichment analysis with DAVID and Metascape.